 If you’ve been paying attention, you’ve probably wondered how scientists were able to determine the error rates of various testing methods.

-What were they comparing BIA, DEXA, Bod Pod, hydrostatic weighing, and skinfold results against to check accuracy?
+What were they comparing BIA, DXA, Bod Pod, hydrostatic weighing, and skinfold results against to check accuracy?

 What’s the true “gold standard” of body fat calculation?

 Well, it’s a method known as a “4-compartment analysis,” which involves using several testing methods to, piece by piece, separate body weight into four categories:

 - Fat mass

 Hydrostatic weighing is used to measure body density, deuterium dilution is used to measure total body water, and DXA is used to measure total bone mass.

 The data collected from each of these tests is then manipulated with various equations and the result is a consistently accurate measurement of body fat percentage.

 This is nice to know but of not real use to us because, well, it requires a team of scientists.

 Fortunately, though, there is a method of calculating and tracking body fat percentage that I feel is accurate and consistent enough to warrant our attention.